mohedayati/Auxiliary_Particle_Filter/README.md

-An Auxilliary Particle Filter (APF) implementation for state and parameter estimation of non-linear and multi-modal dynamic systems with added Non-Gaussian noise.
+An Auxilliary Particle Filter (APF) implementation is provided in this repository for state and parameter estimation of non-linear and multi-modal dynamic systems with added Non-Gaussian noise.

 To get more context as to what APFs are, please refer to Dr. McNames' YouTube channel: https://www.youtube.com/@JamesMcNames/videos